-The Games are made up of four levels of activity: competition in schools, between schools, at county/area level and a national finals event:
+The School Games are made up of four levels of activity: competition in schools, between schools, and at a county/area level:

-- the Department for Culture, Media and Sport (DCMS), which has overall policy leadership, supported by the Department for Education (DofE) and the Department of Health (DOH);
+- Department for Culture, Media and Sport (DCMS), which has overall policy leadership, supported by the Department for Education (DofE) and the Department of Health (DOH).

-- Sport England, which is the Lottery distributor and are supporting the engagement of Sports Governing Bodies and County Sports Partnerships;
+- Sport England, who are in charge of distributing Lottery funding and are supporting the engagement of Sports Governing Bodies and County Sports Partnerships.

-- the Youth Sport Trust, the landscape lead organisation for school sport, which has been commissioned by Sport England to provide development support to schools, sports and other local partners.
+- Youth Sport Trust, who are the landscape lead organisation for school sport.
+They been commissioned by Sport England to provide development support to schools, sports and other local partners.

-At a local level, the Sainsbury's School Games will be delivered by schools, clubs, county sports partnerships and other local partners.
-Local Organising Committees (LOCs) are being set up, chaired by Head Teachers, to oversee the county festivals.
-County sports partnerships have an important role to play in helping to stage the festivals.
+At a local level, the School Games will be delivered by schools, clubs, county sports partnerships and other local partners.
+There are almost 50 Local Organising Committees (LOCs) which are chaired by Head Teachers and these oversee the county festivals.

 Has your school registered yet?
-The Sainsbury's School Games is a celebration of competitive sport that will involve all young people in years 3 to 13, of all abilities and backgrounds.
+The School Games is a celebration of competitive sport that will involve all young people in years 3 to 13, of all abilities and backgrounds.
 Don’t miss out on your school being involved.
-Registration is open for schools in England.